stackbit-projects/superb-aluminum-91875/content/pages/blog/customer-loyalty.md

 author: content/data/authors/jane-doe.yaml
 excerpt: >-
-  Boost your immune system without compromising on the taste — this healthy lunch recipe uses seasonal offerings together with
+  Boost your immune system without compromising on the taste — this healthy lunch recipe uses seasonal offerings together with timeless spices to
 date: '2019-04-23'
 thumb_image: images/pexels-kaboompics-com-5916 (1).jpg
 thumb_image_alt: A group of people working in a cafe